-- 12. A method for decontaminating all laboratory wastes must be available in the facility, preferably within the laboratory (e.g., autoclave, chemical disinfection, or other validated decontamination method). - 13.
+- 11. A method for decontaminating all laboratory wastes must be available in the facility (e.g., autoclave, chemical disinfection, incineration, or other validated decontamination method).
+If autoclaves are used, they must be tested weekly with a biological indicator, such as Bacillus stearothermophilus (see Appendix H). - 12.
 Equipment that may produce infectious aerosols must be contained in primary barrier devices that exhaust air through HEPA filtration or other equivalent technology before being discharged into the laboratory.
-These HEPA filters must be tested and/or replaced at least annually. - 14.
-Facility design consideration must be given to means of decontaminating large pieces of equipment before removal from the laboratory. - 15.
+These HEPA filters must be tested and/or replaced at least annually. - 13.
+Facility design consideration must be given to means of decontaminating large pieces of equipment before removal from the laboratory. - 14.
 Enhanced environmental and personal protection may be required by the agent summary statement, risk assessment, or applicable local, state, or federal regulations.
-These laboratory enhancements may include, for example, one or more of the following: an anteroom for clean storage of equipment and supplies with dress-in, shower-out capabilities; gas tight dampers to facilitate laboratory isolation; final HEPA filtration of the laboratory exhaust air; laboratory effluent decontamination; and advanced access control devices, such as biometrics. - 16.
+These laboratory enhancements may include, for example, one or more of the following: an anteroom for clean storage of equipment and supplies with dress-in, shower-out capabilities; gas tight dampers to facilitate laboratory isolation; final HEPA filtration of the laboratory exhaust air; laboratory effluent decontamination; and advanced access control devices, such as biometrics. - 15.
 The BSL-3 facility design, operational parameters, and procedures must be verified and documented prior to operation.
 Facilities must be re-verified and documented at least annually.